laurelherting/lmh-headspace/AWS/architecture.md

 ### Quorum-based replication
 *  combines synchronous & asynchronous replication to overcome challenges of large-scale distributed database systems

-### EC2-AMIs
-* Acts as template for root volume
-* AMIs are Regional
-* Can only launch into region from which it is stored
-* AMIs can be copied between Regions
-* AMIs can be shared privately with specific AWS Account Numbers
-* Defaults
-	* Newly created AMIs default to Private
-* AMIs can be instance-store or EBS backed

 ### Time To Live (TTL)
 * DNS value: 86400 is 24 hours
 * Always in Seconds